 Viroqua, Wisconsin 54665

 When Wonderstate Coffee says it’s farmer focused, it means it.
-The nation’s first solar-powered roastery is truly centered on growers and its relationship to them.
+The nation’s first solar-powered roastery is truly centered on growers, farmers, and its relationship to them.
 Through quality time at the source of its coffee, Wonderstate develops meaningful connections that you can taste in every cup.

 Head to their former '40s gas station location on Viroqua's Main Street to taste see the magic at the heart of Wonderstate.

 Due Northwest of Viroqua is Minneapolis, our last (but not least) stop.
-Part of the larger Twin Cities region, Minneapolis is home to a thriving music and arts scene, you might find yourself staying for more than just coffee.
+Part of the larger Twin Cities region, Minneapolis is home to a thriving music and arts scene, you might find yourself staying for more than just coffee or a few lattes.

 Dogwood Coffee Co